Are your blood sugar levels and weight loss goals not aligning despite your best efforts?

 This is fine now and then when we run into danger.
 But after consecutive releases of glycogen and energy stores from the body, energy stores begin to run thin unless someone eats accordingly.
-As a result, the body starts to release its muscle for fuel, which can harm your body’s metabolism over time.
+As a result, the body starts to release its muscles for fuel, which can harm your body’s metabolism over time.

 As mentioned above, cortisol is synergistic with glucagon, the antagonistic hormone to insulin; hence, cortisol spikes tend to result in massive blood sugar drops.
 This is why we often reach for energy-dense, ultra-processed comfort foods when we’re stressed.